PaymagicXYZ/awesome-account-abstraction/README.md

 Account Abstraction (AA) is the movement within Ethereum and EVM-compatible chains to improve transaction user experience by using smart contract wallets as primary accounts as opposed to externally-owned accounts (EOAs).
 [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) is the leading standard for implementing AA wallets, which has the benefit of not needing consensus-layer protocol changes, improves UX through bundled transactions, allows free/subsidized/token-paid gas costs, and supports optional privacy and signature enchancing features.

 ### 🙂 Required Reading
+- [What is an Ethereum Account?](https://ethereum.org/en/developers/docs/accounts/) - EF documentation on Ethereum accounts
 - [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) - The latest and most-likely-to-be-adopted EIP for account abstraction
 - [Vitalik's Road to Account Abstraction](https://notes.ethereum.org/@vbuterin/account_abstraction_roadmap) - Account abstraction history on Ethereum and reasoning how we got to EIP-4337